retoid/G80-1800-Retoid/README.md

 # G80-1800
 Making a custom PCB for Cherry G80-1800 hot swap sockets.

-This is a customized version of evyd13's files found here:[GH80-1800](https://github.com/evyd13/gh80-series/tree/master/GH80-1800)
+This is a customized version of evyd13's files found here: [GH80-1800](https://github.com/evyd13/gh80-series/tree/master/GH80-1800)

 **Note!** I have removed the alternate positioning for varying layouts and included support for Kailh or Gateron Hotswap sockets.
 The firmware supports only this layout.
 The PCB supports PCB or Plate mount switches.
 However the Plate file supports only PCB mount stabilizers.

-Version 1.0 uses a different layout that utilizes a 6U Cherry Spacebar.
+**Version 1.0** uses a different layout that utilizes a 6U Cherry Spacebar.
 But since these are rather difficult to come by, both 6U spacebar and 6U stabilizers.
 The updated Version 1.1 utilizes a 6.25U spacebar but eliminates a key and changes some key sizes on each side of the spacebar.

 ## BOM